Liba11y/liba11y.github.io/_howto/better-tables.md

+---
+layout: book-page
+title: Better Tables
+permalink: /howto/tables/
+summary:
+---
 # 2.6 Tables

 ## The Interaction

 {% hint style="info" %}
 Screen readers read column and row headers to provide the listener with information on the tables' content and structure.
 {% endhint %}

 ## Solutions

 * Use tables for data that fits well into rows and columns.
 * Do not use tables for formatting pages, links, or other information.
 * Always use table headers to describe the contents of the table columns.
 * The table headers should clearly communicate the data below them.
 * Avoid spanned rows as screen readers may not properly parse them.